 Summary of Child Health Plus

-Child Health Plus in NYS offers free or low cost health insurance to uninsured children birth through 18 years old who are ineligible for Medicaid.
-To qualify, families must have incomes below 400% of the federal poverty level and must be residents of NYS.
+Child Health Plus in NYS offers free or low-cost health insurance to uninsured children from birth through 18 years old.
+To qualify, families must have incomes below 400% of the federal poverty level, be ineligible for Medicaid, and be residents of NYS.
 There are no resource requirements and no immigration criteria.
-There are no cost-sharing requirements (deductibles, co-payments or co-insurance), but families with incomes above 160% FPL are required to pay a monthly premium.
+There are no deductibles, co-payments or co-insurance, but families with incomes above 222% FPL are required to pay a monthly premium.

 All CHP health services in NYS are provided through managed care plans.
-Application for CHP is through the NY State of Health Marketplace, where consumers will be able to apply for and enroll in a CHP health plan online.
-Currently, until the NY State of Health Marketplace can support the administration of the renewal process, health plans will continue to recertify those children enrolled in their plans on annual basis.
+Application and renewal for CHP is through the NY State of Health Marketplace, where consumers will be able to apply for and renew CHIP coverage, as well as enroll in a health plan.

 Because CHP is not a Medicaid program, CHP applicants and members do not have the same notice and fair hearing rights that exist under Medicaid.
 They do, however, have the right to file grievances, request utilization reviews and obtain an external review of plan decisions.